Entrances via Bunhill Row and City Road.

 Bunhill Fields burial ground is located in the London Borough of Islington but is owned and maintained by the City of London.
 The 1.6 hectares of Bunhill Fields are an oasis of calm and greenery in a busy, congested locality just north of the City of London’s square mile, which has been managed as a public open space by the City of London since 1867.

-October to March: Weekdays from 7.30am to 4.00pm, access to the gated areas is by prior arrangement and before 3pm.
-Weekends and Bank Holidays from 9.30am to 4.00pm
+October to March: Weekdays from 8am to 4.00pm, access to the gated areas is by prior arrangement and weekends and Bank Holidays from 9.30am to 4.00pm

 April to September: Weekdays from 8am to 7pm or dusk (which ever is earlier).
 Access to the gated areas is by prior arrangement and before 3pm only.

 Closed Christmas Day, Boxing Day and New Years Day.

 Enclosed areas: Some of the graves are behind railings.
-Most areas can be seen from the main paths, however if you wish to enter an enclosed area please visit the site between 1 - 3pm Monday - Friday when an attendant will be available to open the gates or call the City Gardens Office on 020 7374 4127 to arrange an appointment.
+Most areas can be seen from the main paths, however if you wish to enter an enclosed area please call the City Gardens Office on 020 7374 4127 to arrange an appointment.
 Tuesday 12.30pm - 2.30pm.

 Bunhill Fields burial ground's historic significance has been recognized by its designation as a grade II listed building, as part of the Bunhill Fields Burial ground and Finsbury Square conservation area.

 It is the last resting place for an estimated 120,000 bodies.
 The site has a long history as a burial ground, but is most significant for its Nonconformist connections, dating from the 17th, 18th and 19th centuries, and the burial of prominent people including William Blake, Daniel Defoe, John Bunyan and Susannah Wesley.
 The significance of the burial ground is recognised by the designation of its historic landscape as a Grade I listed entry on the National Register of Parks and Gardens.
 Bunhill Fields also forms part of the Bunhill Fields Burial Ground and Finsbury Square Conservation Area and has 75 listed tombs within its boundary.